 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Facilitates the achievement of the University's communications needs with its various constituencies by visually illustrating campus life through determining a course of action for all photographic services and assisting in the production of multi-image/multimedia presentations for promotional use by the University as well as images fro the University websites and publications.
+1. Facilitates the achievement of the University's communications needs with its various constituencies by visually illustrating campus life through determining a course of action for all photographic and video needs for promotional use by the University websites, publications, and presentations.

-3. Creates photographs of a variety of events, including sporting events, faculty and staff, campus and landscapes scenes, campus activities, art objects, buildings, individuals, groups, and other items deemed necessary to the University by properly using general and special purpose camera equipment (digital, 35mm, and larger formats with various lenses).
+2. Creates photographs and videos of a variety of events, including sporting events, faculty and staff, campus and landscapes scenes, campus activities, art objects, buildings, individuals, groups, and other items deemed necessary to the University.

-4. Manages funds by planning, developing, and controlling the departmental budget, negotiating and purchasing University photography and computer equipment, and maintaining the office inventory of photographic and computer equipment.
+4. Manages funds by planning, developing, and controlling the departmental budget, negotiating and purchasing University photography, video, and computer equipment, and maintaining the office inventory.

-5. Ensures that the Office of Photographic Services continues to provide essential photographic services to the University and its departments by prioritizing the limited resources of the department to determine the manpower and resources needed for each request for service, and determining if the service requested is within the University's best interest and/or that of the department.
+5. Ensures that the Office of Photographic Services continues to provide essential photographic and video services to the University and its departments by prioritizing the limited resources of the department to determine the manpower and resources needed for each request for service and determining if the service requested is within the University's best interest and/or that of the department.

-6. Ensures convenient access and retrieval of photographic files by developing systems and procedures for maintaining the files of the department, including those already maintained by the department, making images available online as much as possible while maintaining a conscious effort to rights of privacy by not displaying images not suitable for campus use, maintaining a web presence, maintaining the office web pages which includes office information, ordering information, all forms required for communication, and images for browsing and purchasing, and developing training for staff and users of the web site.
+6. Ensures convenient access and retrieval of photographic files by developing systems and procedures for maintaining the files of the department, including researching, deploying, and managing a digital management system, maintaining a conscious effort to protect the right to privacy by not displaying images not suitable for campus use, and maintaining a web presence and maintaining the office web pages which includes office information, ordering information, all forms required for communication, images for browsing and purchasing, and developing training for staff and users of the web site.

-7. Develops an effective staff of student employees by hiring qualified applicants, training students in operation of the department, scheduling their work hours, supervising their daily work activities, and evaluating their performance.
+7. Develops an effective staff of professional and student employees by hiring qualified applicants, training staff in operation of the department, scheduling student work hours, supervising work activities as needed, and evaluating their performance.

-8. Cooperates as an active partner with professionals in other areas of University Relations, e.g., University Communications and the Publications Office, as well as with Intercollegiate Athletics (Sports Information), to meet their photographic needs by consulting with the individual departments regarding specific photographic needs, planning strategies to meet those needs, and producing the photographs, either from internal or external sources, that meet the projects' needs.
+8. Cooperates as an active partner with professionals in other areas of Marketing and Communications, including University Communications, Web and New Media, Publications, and Athletics Communications to meet their photographic and video needs by consulting with the individual departments regarding specific photographic needs, planning strategies to meet those needs, and producing the photographs, either from internal or external sources, that meet the projects' needs.

 12. Assists in promoting a positive image of the University and its departments by serving as the caretaker and coordinator of the University photographic displays and loaning them to departments on request.

-14. Contributes to the overall success of the Office of University Relations by completing special projects and performing all other duties and responsibilities as assigned by the Chief of Staff/Assistant to the President for University Relations.
+15. Contributes to the overall success of the Division of Marking and Communications by completing special projects and performing all other duties and responsibilities as assigned by the Vice President of Marketing and Communications.

-The Director of Photographic Services is supervised by the Chief of Staff/Assistant to the President for University Relations and functions with independence within the frame work of stated objectives.
-The Director supervises student photographers.
+The Director of Photographic Services is supervised by the Vice President for Marketing and Communications and functions with independence within the framework of stated objectives.
+The Director supervises professional staff and student photographers.